SanTiwari07/OOP-mini-project/README.md

 🧰 Modular code structure with reusable functions

-📂 File Structure

-📁 Number-Based-Mini-Games/
-🔼— main.cpp            # Main source file containing all game logic 🔼— score.txt           # File to store the user's score
-🔼— README.md           # Project documentation

-🚀 How to Run the Project
+# 🚀 How to Run the Project

 🔧 Prerequisites